pulp-platform/pulp-sdk/README.md

 ### Ubuntu 16.04

+Be carefull that this procedure has been validated with a default installation of Ubuntu 16.04, so you may have some issues if one of the dependency like python3 is not the default one coming with Ubuntu 16.04 (python 3.5).

 Starting from a fresh Ubuntu 16.04 distribution, here are the commands to be executed to get all required dependencies:

     $ sudo apt install git python3-pip python-pip gawk texinfo libgmp-dev libmpfr-dev libmpc-dev swig3.0 libjpeg-dev lsb-core doxygen python-sphinx sox graphicsmagick-libmagick-dev-compat libsdl2-dev libswitch-perl libftdi1-dev cmake scons libsndfile1-dev
     $ sudo pip3 install artifactory twisted prettytable sqlalchemy pyelftools openpyxl xlsxwriter pyyaml numpy configparser pyvcd
     $ sudo pip2 install configparser

-In case you face a problem regarding python dependencies you may also want to check if python3 and pip3 versions match:
+In case you face a problem regarding python dependencies you may also want to check if the version reported by python3 is matching the python version reported by pip:

     $ pip --version
     $ python3 --version